evanpeaseLW/SolrTaxMan/README.md

 ## Taxonomy Manager for Apache Solr

 The "taxonomy" is an entity containing a category tree.
-Each leaf on the tree holds "business rules" and metadata which can be used to build Solr requests for a given category as a user navigates through the tree.
+Each leaf on the tree holds "business rules" and metadata which can be used to build Solr requests dynamically for a given category as a user navigates through the tree.
 The Solr response can then be used in conjunction with the taxonomy metadata to render useful output to the user interface.
 This should be implemented through an API on top of Solr.
 The project will have 3 subprojects:

-- taxonomy.json
+**Can't Solr do this by itself?**
+This is true to a degree.
+This is a common use case and people have done.
+You can do some creative things with facet.prefix, pivot facets, heirchical facets

+- taxonomy.json.
+The file containing the taxonomy, business rules, and metadata.
 - A business-user UI for editing taxonomy.json.
-It will provide users with the ability to design their taxonomy (add/edit/delete and nest categories), preview default category results and pick facets from available fields in a Solr index, assign user-friendly facet names, manage global and category specific boosts and more features TBD.
+It will provide users with the ability to design their taxonomy (add/edit/delete and nest categories), preview default category results and pick facets from available fields in a Solr index, assign user-friendly facet names, manage global and category specific boosts, signal integration and more features TBD.
-- A RESTful API that encapsulates taxonomy.json and Solr parsing.
+- A RESTful API that encapsulates taxonomy.json and Solr parsing into one cohesive interface.

 Phase 2
 - Develop connectors to commercial PIM solutions.
 Many PIM solutions include some sort of taxonomy designer.
 In those cases taxonomy.json could be created automatically.
-Business users would edit taxonomy.json to input Search specific business rules that PIM does not include.
+Business users would edit taxonomy.json to input Search specific business rules that fall out of scope for PIM systems.

-Example business rules a category can contain:
+A simple, preliminary list of business rules a category can contain:
 - Filter Query - The query that will return relevant docs for the given category.
-At query time this would become a fq parameter appended to any previous fqs from parent categories.
-An optional "override" parameter will enable the category to omit previous fqs.
+At query time this would become a fq parameter appended to any previous fqs inherited from parent categories.
+An optional "override" parameter will enable the category to omit inherited fqs.
 - Facets - A list of fields that should be used as facets for the given category paired with user-friendly display names.
 - Boosts - Boosts for the given category (i.e. an e-commerce manager wants to run a promotion and boost one brand over another within "Notebooks").